 - The single digits = Learning to live.

-- You are the youngest generation so there is no one to look back at.
+- You are the youngest generation, so there is no one to look back on.

 - You need the older generation to live.